-If you do not wish to answer any section of the form, please mark it with N/A as you will be unable to submit an incomplete form.
+If you do not wish to answer any section of the form, please mark it with "n/a" as you will be unable to submit an incomplete form.
 Please note that there will not be any opportunity to add further information once you have submitted your application.

-3.1.1 Conflict of interest
+3.1.1 Conflict of Interest

-UK PACT reserves the right to reject any EOI which is believed to involve a current or potential conflict of interest.
-Applicants must declare any conflict of interests that currently exist or that could arise during this selection process and/or during project implementation.
-Conflicts of interest can be personal, business and/or finance related.
-Where potential conflicts of interest are declared, the EOI should both state what they are and the actions that will be taken to mitigate them.
+UK PACT reserves the right to reject any EOI, which is believed to involve a current or potential conflict of interest.
+Applicants must declare any conflict of interests that currently exist or that could arise during this selection process and/ or during project implementation.
+Conflicts of Interest can be personal, business and/ or finance related.
+Where potential conflicts of interest are declared, the EOI should both state these and the actions that will be taken to mitigate them.